Matt Lanter: Star Wars

 Lanter played Jedi Knight Anakin Skywalker in the 2008 animated film Star Wars: The Clone Wars and later all seven seasons of the TV series of the same name.
 He has stated that his fellow cast members and the other people who worked on the show are "like family" to him.
 He also portrayed the character in Star Wars Battlefront II and Star Wars Rebels.
-He has said that Hayden Christensen, the actor who had previously had the role of Anakin in Star Wars: Episode II – Attack of the Clones and Episode III – Revenge of the Sith, had a "very, very difficult job" demonstrating the character's arc from hero to villain, and considers himself fortunate that he had more time than Christensen to show the transformation.
+He has said that Hayden Christensen, the actor who had previously had the role in Episode II – Attack of the Clones and Episode III – Revenge of the Sith, had a "very, very difficult job" demonstrating the character's arc from hero to villain, and considers himself fortunate that he had more time to show the transformation.

-In an interview, Lanter explained how he had not known for whom he was auditioning when trying for the role of Anakin.
-He was told he would be playing a character called "Deak Starkiller", who Dave Filoni, the director of the Star Wars: The Clone Wars animated film, suggested he portray as a mixture of Luke Skywalker and Han Solo.
+Lanter had not known for whom he was auditioning when trying for the role.
+He was told he would be playing a character called "Deak Starkiller" who Dave Filoni, the director of the Star Wars: The Clone Wars animated film, suggested he portray as a mixture of Luke Skywalker and Han Solo.
 Lanter had minor roles in Episode VII: The Force Awakens (2015) as various alien scavengers and stormtroopers.
 On December 13, 2019, he appeared in The Mandalorian episode "Chapter 6: The Prisoner", portraying Lant Davan, a New Republic soldier.
 He returned to his role as the voice of Anakin Skywalker in the miniseries Tales of the Jedi, which became available on Disney+ on October 26, 2022.

 Personal life

 Lanter married his longtime girlfriend Angela Stacy on June 14, 2013.
 The two had been in a relationship since 2009.
-They had a daughter together in 2017.
+They had a daughter in 2017 and a son in 2025.
 In March 2022, Lanter underwent emergency surgery for a closed-loop intestinal obstruction, which had given him "intense abdominal pain".
 He is a Christian.